 An addict will usually drop most social activities and sometimes even stop showing up for work.
 They will often make excuses to avoid social events and have little desire to hang out with family or friends.

-Although it’s briefly been mentioned above, there are serious health concerns to look out for.
+Although it’s briefly been mentioned above, there are serious health concerns to look out for not only before undergoing a rehab, but also after.
+The life skills after rehab is crucial as in most cases, it might lead to relapse.
 Anxiety and depression are signs of a mental illness caused by addiction.
 Other side effects can come in the forms of paranoia, delusions and hallucinating.

 Some addicts will appear fatigued a lot of the time due to a lack of sleep.
 Others will sleep for most of the day depending on the substance they are using.

-If a loved one is showing signs listed above, it may be time to reach out and help them.
+If a loved one is showing signs listed above, it may be time to help them reach out to the addiction centers like drug rehab malibu, which can help better their condition by alleviating addiction.
 Remember that if they are in denial, it may be hard to get through to them.
 When this happens to be the case, reach out to a team of professionals that can help.